 The by-products of fat are:

-- water, which is lost through bodily fluids such as urine, faeces, breath, sweat, and tears
+- water, which is lost through bodily fluids such as urine, feces, breath, sweat, and tears

 - carbon dioxide, which is lost as you exhale

 But you must be aware that you cannot lose weight just by huffing and puffing!
 If you do that, you will just hyperventilate and get dizzy!

 By exercising, you increase your use of oxygen and release more carbon dioxide as you breathe.
 That is one reason why you are encouraged to exercise to assist in weight loss.